-Yet even though Islam is the focus of both his work and his music, Cyrus wasn’t raised as a Muslim.
+Cyrus’ work as a human-rights activist, in fact, smoothly mixes with his artistic alter ego: the Raskol Khan.
+For many years, he’s been recording and performing his fusion of faith and hip hop for an ever growing fan base both within and outside the US.
+Yet, even though Islam is the focus of both his work and his music, Cyrus wasn’t raised as a Muslim.
 “A lot of people think that my Islam comes from my Iranian roots.
-But no, I took a rather ‘scenic route’.” he told me in the office of CAIR New York at the start of our very amicable conversation.
+But no, I took a rather ‘scenic route’,” he told me at the start of our very amicable conversation.
 My interest was immediately aroused.

 What kind of ‘scenic route’ was that?

 I was raised loosely Christian, but my parents weren’t dogmatic about it.
-In fact, they got married three times: once in city hall, once in a mosque and once in a church, to be sure it certainly counted, I guess.
+In fact, they got married three times: once in city hall, once in a mosque and once in a church.
+They wanted to make sure it certainly counted, I guess.
 (Cyrus laughs.)

-I’ve read the Bhagavad-Gita numerous times myself and I would say that in many ways it’s a lot more ‘approachable’ than the Quran, at least for a Western public.
-To read the Quran, I always think, you need quite a lot of theological background to be able to grasp it properly.
+I’ve read the Bhagavad-Gita numerous times myself and I would say that, in many ways, it’s a lot more ‘approachable’ than the Qur’an, at least for a Western public.
+To read the Qur’an, I always think you need quite a lot of theological background to be able to grasp it properly.
 How come it clicked with you?

 So how would you describe that ‘persona’ of the Raskol Khan?

-You don’t look like a hip hop artist however.
-As the Raskol Khan you retain a very Islamic image.
+You don’t look like a hip hop artist, however.
+As the Raskol Khan, you retain a very Islamic image.

 Therefore, if I can boil down my music into two things, it’s reclaiming our religion and reclaiming our right to dissent.
 I’m pretty comfortable in that role and I’m going to stay in it because I realized that every individual is the battleground of everyone else’s rights.

-I used to want to say it’s all a misunderstanding, but it’s difficult to still believe it because it’s gone way too far.
+I used to want to say it’s all a misunderstanding, but it’s difficult to still believe that because it’s gone way too far.
 It’s all part of the war-machine and we have to wake up to it.

 We’re a very polarized country at the moment.
-Everybody used to run to the middle but these days it’s the Tea-party at one end and then a fragmented Left, but that Left is pretty much disconnected from mainstream institutions.
-So there’s not much media speaking on our behalf or telling the truth as we know it.
+Everybody used to run to the middle but these days it’s the Tea Party at one end and then a fragmented Left, but that Left is pretty much disconnected from mainstream institutions.
+So, there’s not much media speaking on our behalf or telling the truth as we know it.

-We need to be honest, address the difficult issues and talk about ideas of jihad, what is to be a mujahid, etc. We need to explain how those concepts are realistic, but also above terrorism and have different, authentic meanings.
-Because if we don’t talk about it, they’ll go and listen to others that aren’t necessarily the right people.
-If you act as if it the idea of jihad doesn’t exist in Islam, they’ll know you don’t know what you’re talking about and run to internet shaykhs or others to find some answers that might lead them astray.
+We need to be honest and dare to address the difficult issues.
+We should also talk about the idea of jihad, for example, or about what it means to be a mujahid.
+We need to explain how those concepts are realistic, but also above terrorism and have different, authentic meanings.
+Because if we don’t talk about it, they’ll go and listen to others who aren’t necessarily the right people.
+If you act as if the idea of jihad doesn’t exist in Islam, they’ll know you don’t know what you’re talking about and run to Internet shaykhs or others to find some answers that might lead them astray.